cruso003/StepUp/README.md

 Proper UI state management and handle errors properly.
 Fix all noticeable issues.

-# StepUp
+# Stepup (SaveMart)
-StepUp is a simple sneakers shopping app built with Flutter.
+Stepup is a continuation of SaveMart.
+It is a simple sneakers shopping app built with Flutter.
 It displays a list of products and provides a checkout screen where users can add or remove items from their cart and place orders.

 ## Features